mihirchronicles/mihirchronicles.github.io/content/notes/an-ode-to-taste-building.md

 The most astonishing thing about trees is how social they are.
 Trees establish friendships with their surrounding neighbors via their root systems.
 The give and take is vital for working together.
 This practice helps create a consistent climate that moderates extreme heat and cold.
 To achieve this, the community must remain intact, regardless of any challenges.
 Every tree in the forest is valuable to the community.
 This is just one of their useful features.
 Supporting the planet with food, oxygen, shelter and medicine are just a few other examples of how critical they are in sustaining the guests on our planet.
 These trees stand together for decades, centuries and millennia.

 The usefulness and long-lasting features is what make trees attractive.
 The functionality of an object gives rise to the beauty.
 A leaf on a tree has a certain function.
-The leaf’s beauty lies not in its stylish design, but in its natural form—a testament that beauty rises from its essential function.
+The leaf’s beauty lies not in its stylish design, but in its natural form-a testament that beauty rises from its essential function.

 The taste is not so much about style then, but the work that feels as natural as a leaf on a tree.